Near Burke in Fairfax County, Virginia — The American South (Mid-Atlantic)

-Location.
-38° 45.309′ N, 77° 16.584′ W. Marker is near Burke, Virginia, in Fairfax County.
-Marker is at the intersection of Fairfax County Parkway (Virginia Route 286) and Lee Chapel Road (County Route 643), Click for map.
+16.584′ W. Marker is near Burke, Virginia, in Fairfax County.
+Marker is at the intersection of Fairfax County Parkway (Virginia Route 286) and Lee Chapel Road (County Route 643), on the right when traveling north on Fairfax County Parkway.
 Near South Run Park.
 Touch for map.
-Marker is at or near this postal address: 7415 Lee Chapel Rd., Burke VA 22015, United States of America.
+Marker is at or near this postal address: 7415 Lee Chapel Rd, Burke VA 22015, United States of America.
 Touch for directions.

 More about this marker.
 A photograph of the church is embedded in the marker.
 You can see it in the photograph of the marker shown on this page.